apache/geronimo/README.txt

 Documentation
 ======================

  This README serves as quick introduction to Geronimo.
 More complete documentation can be found here:

    -  http://cwiki.apache.org/GMOxDOC22/documentation.html
    OR
    -  http://cwiki.apache.org/GMOxDOC21/documentation.html
-   (Geronimo 2.1 documentation until Geronimo @VERSION@ documentation is created)

 ______________________
 Installing Geronimo
 ======================

  To install Geronimo, simply unpack the .zip (Windows) or tar.gz (Unix) file containing Geronimo.

  Note for Windows platforms:
  The maximum path length for a directory path is 255 characters.
-Installing Geronimo into a long directory path may cause the installation or server start up to fail.
+Installing Geronimo into a long directory path may cause the installation or server startup to fail.
  It is recommended that you use a short directory name, such as "c:\g\".